rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 ''''''''

 .. index:: S flag
-.. index:: Rewrite flag!S
+.. index:: Rewrite flags!S
-.. index:: Flag!S
+.. index:: Flags!S

 The ``[S]`` flag is used to skip rules that you don't want to run.
 The syntax of the skip flag is ``[S=N]``, where N signifies the number of rules to skip (provided the RewriteRule and any preceding RewriteCond directives match).
 This can be thought of as a goto statement in your rewrite ruleset.
 In the following example, we only want to run the RewriteRule if the requested URI doesn't correspond with an actual file.